reeseaustin55/Gwyddion_2_Python_Code/README.md

 Use `--help` for the full list of options.
-Additional flags let you choose the output directory, enable automatic video rendering (requires `ffmpeg`), set the target video duration (which controls the playback speed multiplier embedded in the filename), and turn on frame stabilization with cropping to the shared overlap of all frames.
+Additional flags let you choose the output directory, enable automatic video rendering (requires `ffmpeg`), set the target video duration (which controls the playback speed multiplier embedded in the filename), choose a constant frame rate via `--video-fps`, and turn on frame stabilization with cropping to the shared overlap of all frames.
 The `--filter` flag defaults to `.ibw` so the raw Bruker files are processed without picking up unrelated data.

 ### Video stitching